 So, let us look at how we go about doing this.
-So, the point B here you see we have this point B whose coordinates you can now very easily find out is 1 2 cos theta which is the coordinate of point A. So, this is the x coordinate of point A plus 1 3 cos phi now this angle phi is an orientational coordinate.
-So, this gives the orientation of the end effector linked with the datum the x axis.

-So, that is phi.
-So, I relate the coordinates of point b in terms of theta and this phi, I have brought in this additionally which I will show you how to calculate.
+So, the point B here you see we have this point B whose coordinates you can now very easily find out is 1 2 cos theta which is the coordinate of point A. So, this is the x coordinate of point A plus 1 3 cos phi of this angle phi is an orientational coordinate.
+So, this gives the orientation of the end-effector link with the datum; the x axis.
+So, that is phi; so, I relate the coordinates of point B in terms of theta and this phi I have brought in this additionally which I will show you how to calculate.
 So, the first term 1 2 cos theta is the x coordinate of point A plus 1 3 cosine phi is a this projection.
-So, that is the x coordinate of point B the y coordinate of point B, this is the y coordinate of point A and to that I add the y projection of A B, that is 1 3 sine phi this is 1 3 sine phi and this is 1 3 cosine phi and we have this coordinates of point Q as 1 1 comma 0.
+So, that is the x coordinate of point B the y coordinate of point B; this is the y coordinate of point A and to that I add the y projection of a B that is 1 3 sine phi this is 1 3 sine phi and this is 1 3 cosine phi.

+And we have this coordinates of point Q as 11 comma 0.

 Therefore the length S 4 I can express.
-So, s 4 square is nothing, but x B minus x Q square plus y B minus y Q square.

-Now, if you substitute these expressions the coordinates of point B and Q then you come to this expression.
-And when you open this up and arrange the terms then you can simplify this equation remembering that we are given theta and s 4 and the unknown here in this equation is phi, we are given theta theta and this s 4, the only thing that is unknown is phi.
-Therefore, I can assemble this equation I can simplify this equation and assemble it in the form some A sine phi plus B cosine phi equal to C which you can easily do where you will find that this A B and C are completely known because I know theta and I know s 4.
+So, S 4 square is nothing, but x B minus x Q square plus y B minus y Q square.
+Now if you substitute these expressions the coordinates of point B and Q, then you come to this expression and when you open, this up and arrange the terms then you can simplify this equation remembering that we are given theta and S 4 and the unknown here in this equation is phi we are given theta theta and this S 4 the only thing that is unknown is phi therefore, I can assemble this equation I can simplify this equation and assemble it in the form.

-So, therefore, a b and c are completely known to me.
-So, what is unknown is phi which I need to solve from this equation.
-So, I need to solve this equation in order to find phi.
+Some A sine phi plus B cosine phi equal to C which you can easily do where you will find that this A, B and C are completely known because I know theta and I know S 4.
+So, therefore, A, B and C are completely known to me; so, what is unknown is phi which I need to solve from this equation.

+So, I need to solve this equation in order to find phi as discussed previously.

-As discussed previously we will take this approach which can be very easily programmed on the computer and you can get the both, you can get all the solutions of this equation A sine phi plus B cos phi equal to c.
-So, in that we substitute, we make a make a definition x equal to tan phi by 2 and represent sine phi and cosine phi in terms of x which when substituted into our master equation finally, gives us this quadratic equation in x whose roots we can now easily find out.
-And hence we can find out tan phi by 2 and that is what we are going to do.
+We will take this approach which can be very easily programmed on a computer and you can get all the solutions of this equation A sine phi plus B cos phi equal to C. So, in that we make a definition x equal to tan phi by 2 and represent sine phi and cosine phi in terms of x which when substituted into our master equation finally, gives us this quadratic equation in x whose roots, we can now easily find out and hence we can find out tan phi by 2 and that is what we are going to do.